TIYDC/newline-assistant/README.md

 While you're developing you can run `grunt watch` in a terminal window (inside the project directory) to keep the `build/` directory up to date.

 Now create your branch and hack away.
-When you're ready to test the extension, [enable developer extensions](https://developer.chrome.com/extensions/faq#faq-dev-01) in Chrome, then go to [your extensions](chrome://extensions/) and click the "Load unpacked extension..." button and navigate to the directory you cloned this repo into.
+When you're ready to test the extension, [enable developer extensions](https://developer.chrome.com/extensions/faq#faq-dev-01) in Chrome, then go to [your extensions](chrome://extensions/) and click the "Load unpacked extension..." button and navigate to the `build/` directory inside your project.

 ### Merging Back in and Releasing

 We are happy to accept PRs and will cut releases as necessary.
-The "release" process is simply updating the manifest and regenerating the `crx` file in the root.
-This was included in the repo to make it easier for other instructors to use the tool without having to build it as described above.
-Note that to keep the `crx` file lean we can eliminate the `.git/`, `.sass-cache/`, and `src/` directories from the final product.
+The "release" process is simply updating the manifest/package.json and regenerating the `crx` file from the `build/` directory.
 The `crx` file itself is created by using the "Pack Extension" button within the chrome extensions settings page.
 And don't forget the `pem` file so that users can update their extension vs having to remove it first!
+(Note that this file is shared among authors to keep it out of the repo.)

 ## Authors